griffin-woodson/portfolio/README.md

-# Christopher Pietrangeli Portfolio
+# Portfolio

-Portfolio is still being completed
+Portfolio still in progress

+## User Story
+AS AN employer
+I WANT to view a potential employee's deployed portfolio of work samples SO THAT I can review samples of their work and assess whether they're a good candidate for an open position

 ## Website
-Here is the link to the live website
+Link to live website:

 ## Screenshot

-## Purpose
-To create a portfolio to display the skills I am capable of as well as show the projects I have completed

 ## Contributions
-Created by Christopher Pietrangeli
+Created by Griffin Woodson